mmikowski/powercss/README.md

 ### What does this get us?
-Assuming we use the default namespaces for powercss, `pcss`, the above code will will cache the `vfollowing CSS, which hopefull is not too surprising:
+Assuming we use the default namespaces for powercss, `pcss`, the above code will will cache the following CSS, which hopefull is not too surprising:

     div.pcss-_base_div_ {
       display       : block;